Digital Marketing Trends for Japan 2018

 Brands like partnering with micro-influencers because they typically enjoy higher engagement (relative to the number of followers) and they also usually have lower costs.

-While there is still no truly authoritative data or studies regarding the efficacy of influencer campaigns—results vary wildly from brand to brand and campaign to campaign—but as part of the many options available to promote your brand, influencers are definitely worth considering in 2018.
+While there is still no truly authoritative data or studies regarding the efficacy of influencer campaigns—results vary wildly from brand to brand and campaign to campaign—but as part of the many options available to promote your brand, influencers are definitely worth considering adding to your digital marketing plans for 2018.

 The filter bubble is a direct result of the push towards personalization.